EarthAsylum/eacDoojigger/Extras/readme.md

 </details>

-> {eac}Doojigger - A new path to rapid plugin development.
-A powerful, extensible, multi-function architectural framework and utility plugin for WordPress. {eac}Doojigger streamlines the plugin development process and allows you to create professional-grade plugins in a fraction of the time.
+> {eac}Doojigger is a powerful, extensible WordPress framework: a ready-to-use utility plugin combined with an architecture for building your own plugins, so you can ship professional-grade results in a fraction of the usual development time.

 ### Description